 Dermatopathology Fellowship

-Fellows are expected to review all cases prior to sign out including a large number of outside consultations.
-Additional training in immunodermatology and molecular diagnostics is offered.
-The trainees are expected to participate in several joined dermatology, and dermatopathology conferences, both institutional, and local.
-Opportunities for training in basic and transitional dermatologic or cancer research are encouraged through the availability of a well equipped molecular research laboratory.
-The individuals are expected to fulfill the requirements for the American Board of Dermatopathology at the end of their training period.
+Fellows are expected to review all cases prior to sign-out, including a large number of outside consultations.
+The program includes didactic instruction and practical experience in the diagnosis of skin disorders by direct inspection, and by histological, histochemical, immunological, molecular, microbiological, and other related techniques.
+Fellows are expected to participate in several joint dermatology and dermatopathology conferences, both institutional and local.
+Basic and translational dermatologic research is encouraged through the availability of a well-equipped molecular research laboratory.
+Individuals are expected to fulfill the requirements for the American Board of Dermatopathology at the end of their training period.

 Requirements

-Applicants must hold an M.D. degree, D.O. degree (or foreign equivalent with ECFMG certification), be board eligible or board certified in anatomic pathology, and be eligible for a Louisiana State medical license.
-We support only J1-Visa.
+Applicants must hold an M.D. degree, D.O. degree, or foreign equivalent with ECFMG certification, be board-eligible or board-certified in Anatomic Pathology, and be eligible for a Louisiana State medical license.
+Tulane only supports J-1 visa candidates.

 Applications